Close

 Introduction

-The School offers taught course and research placements as part of the UK Faculty of Public Health (FPH) Specialty training scheme, where we have national treasure status.
-During a placement, Public Health trainees will be supported to gain public health competencies and develop skills in areas such as literature review, critical appraisal, quantitative and qualitative data analysis, writing for publication and teaching.
-Post Part B trainees are expected to teach on MSc courses or lead Part A preparation sessions.
-There are also opportunities for trainees to develop seminars and presentations, organise conferences and access a wide range of in-house staff development courses.
+The School offers taught courses and research placements as part of the UK Faculty of Public Health (FPH) Specialty training scheme.
+During a placement, Public Health trainees will be supported to gain public health competencies and develop skills in areas such as literature reviewing, critical appraisal, quantitative and qualitative data analysis, writing for publication and teaching.
+Trainees on placement after completing the final membership examination (MFPH) are expected to teach on MSc modules.
+There are also opportunities for trainees to develop seminars and access a wide range of in-house staff development courses.

 Types of placement